mikemcbride/dotfiles/README.md

 **Node.js**

 You need to have [Node.js](https://nodejs.org/en/download) installed.
 This setup assumes you are running the current LTS version or higher.
 Download and install it from the Node website before moving on.

-**Golang**

-We use Golang for a few CLIs, and we'll need Go installed on our system before we start.
-You can [follow the instructions here](https://golang.org/doc/install).

 **1Password**